vishalvibes/vishalvibes.github.io/poetry.md

 _by Marianne Williamson_

-Our deepest fear is not that we are inadequate.
+Our deepest fear is not that we are inadequate.<br>
-Our deepest fear is that we are powerful beyond measure.
+Our deepest fear is that we are powerful beyond measure.<br>
-It is our light not our darkness that most frightens us.
+It is our light not our darkness that most frightens us.<br>
-We ask ourselves, who am I to be brilliant, gorgeous, talented and fabulous?
+We ask ourselves, who am I to be brilliant, gorgeous,<br>
+talented and fabulous?<br>

-Actually, who are you not to be?
+Actually, who are you not to be?<br>
-You are a child of God.
+You are a child of God.<br>
-Your playing small does not serve the world.
+Your playing small does not serve the world.<br>
-There’s nothing enlightened about shrinking so that other people won’t feel insecure around you.
+There’s nothing enlightened about shrinking so that other<br>
+people won’t feel insecure around you.<br>

-We were born to make manifest the glory of
+We were born to make manifest the glory of<br>
-God that is within us.
+God that is within us.<br>

-It’s not just in some of us; it’s in everyone.
+It’s not just in some of us; it’s in everyone.<br>
-And as we let our own light shine, we unconsciously give other people permission to do the same.
+And as we let our own light shine,<br>
+we unconsciously give other people<br>
+permission to do the same.<br>

-As we are liberated from our own fear,
+As we are liberated from our own fear,<br>
 Our presence automatically liberates others.